kma-public/kma-pgm/README.md

 - work according to spec
 - be clear (appropriate variable names, short functions, etc)
 - be elegant when it does not impair readability
-- rely on short functions with descriptive names and arguments
+- rely on short functions with descriptive names and well-chosen arguments

 # Question 1